By: Sarah Stone

 Interview Another Travel Blog Writer

-If you’re iffy about asking another blogger to write something for free—or if you’re having trouble finding fellow bloggers who’ll take you up on a guest post—an interview is a much easier, more hands-on, and can help you find a new friend and supporter in your blogging community.
+If you’re having trouble finding fellow bloggers who’ll take you up on a guest post, or if you are iffy about doing an article exchange, an interview may be much easier, more hands-on, and can help you find a new friend and supporter in your blogging community.

 Create Interactive or Visual Content